A general overview of some of the best cameras for aviation photography, as well as tips, tricks and settings for success.

 How do you shoot aviation photography?

-Aviation photography is usually shot using a subject aircraft and an aerial platform such as a helicopter or another aircraft.
+Aviation photography is usually shot using a subject aircraft and an aerial platform such as a helicopter or another aircraft when flying in formation.
 The team of photographers and pilots sit down before each photoshoot and work out the details regarding the positions of the aircraft at any given time and what to do in case things go awry.

 These details are also passed on to air traffic control and search and rescue services so that they know that an aerial photoshoot will be in progress from a particular time.
 In some cases, NOTAMS are also published to inform other pilots of aerial photoshoots in progress in the vicinity of their flight path.